Skip to main content

 • Vomiting or diarrhea that doesn’t stop

-If your situation isn’t life-threatening, try your primary care doctor or an urgent care center first.
+If your situation doesn’t require emergency care, try your primary care doctor or an urgent care center first.
 Urgent care centers are stand-alone clinics that are equipped to handle urgent but non-life-threatening medical problems.

 You’ll save money at an urgent care center compared with an ER, and you’ll likely have a shorter wait time.
 Plus, “it helps the individuals at the ER who are facing a true life and death situation, so they can be treated first,” says Dr. Ali.